movestore/movestore.github.io/appspec.md

 ```

 ## People
 For future publication and citability, people involved in the development of the App shall be listed.
 All people can have one or more `roles` that must be selected from the below list.
-Note that it is mandatory to provide one person that is `creator` of the App and that this person has a valid E-mail address assigned.
+Note that it is mandatory to provide one person that is `author` of the App and that this person has a valid E-mail address assigned.

 ### List of roles